 "Anger is another lust of the flesh.
 Of all the passions none is less capable of reason.
 It darkens the mind, and causes such a fierce agitation of the spirits, as when a storm fills the air with black clouds, and terrible flashes of lightening.
 It often breaks forth so suddenly .. (and) it is astonishing what enormous excesses and mischiefs are caused by it! ..
 To prevent its rise and reign, the most necessary counsel is, if possible, to quench the first sparks that appear, which are seeds pregnant with fire." - William Bates

-On the Promises of Salvation:
+On the Promises of Salvation

 "Wherever salvation is promised to a particular duty, it must be understood in a collective sense.
 We read, 'Whoever shall call upon the name of the Lord, shall be saved,' Acts 2:21.
 But a prevailing prayer must proceed from a holy person, who keeps the commands of God, and does those things that are pleasing in his sight, 1 John 3:22.
 The prayer must be mixed with faith and fervency: 'The effectual fervent prayer of a righteous man avails much,' James 5:16.
 The connexion of saving graces cannot be broken." - William Bates

-The Exercise of Grace
+On the Exercise of Grace

-Progress in Holiness
+On Progress in Holiness

 "The discovery of our progress in holiness, is made by the habitual frame of the heart, and the fixed regularity of the life.
 There cannot be a true judgment of a Christian, either when he is best disposed, or when he is worst disposed.
 One that has less grace, may sometimes in the use of the ordinances, feel high and holy affections in an unusual manner: an excellent saint, in time of temptation, may feel the power of corruption strangely great.
 A strong man in a fainting fit is weaker than another; a weak man in a fever is stronger than two.
 But we may judge of the degrees of grace by the spiritual frame of the heart, and the actions flowing from it.
 The character and denomination of men in scripture is from two principles, the flesh and Spirit. ..
 Those who are not distinguished from the carnal in the resurrection of grace, shall not be separated from them in the resurrection of glory." - William Bates

-Revenge
+On Revenge

 "ln imitation of God and Christ, we must abstain from all revenge of the greatest evils suffered by us: we must extinguish any inclination to revenge.
 Sin begins in the desire, and ends in the action.
 We must not take the least pleasure, that evil befalls one that has been injurious to us; for the root of it is devilish." - William Bates

 "According to the degrees of our assent to future eternal things, such is their victorious power in our souls.
 The objective efficacy of things is not from their existence, but from their evidence to our minds.
 Now according as our apprehensions are more clear, and our belief more steadfast of things future, such impressions are made either of terror or desire in our breasts.
-The Apostle defines faith to be 'the substance of things hoped for, the evidence of things not seen,' Heb.
-11:1." - William Bates
+The Apostle defines faith to be 'the substance of things hoped for, the evidence of things not seen,' Hebrews 11:1." – William Bates

-Exhort One Another Daily
+On Exhorting One Another Daily

-"We are commanded to exhort one another, while it is called to-day, and to provoke one another to love and good works, Heb 3:13 and 10:24.
-Exhortation includes instruction and admonition; the giving counsel how to preserve the purity, and secure the salvation of the soul; how to prevent sin, or to cure it by the conviction of conscience when ignorant of its duty, by the excitation of the affections when cold and sluggish, and direction to order the conversation aright." - William Bates
+"We are commanded to exhort one another, while it is called to-day, and to provoke one another to love and good works, Hebrews 3:13 and 10:24.
+Exhortation includes instruction and admonition; the giving counsel how to preserve the purity, and secure the salvation of the soul; how to prevent sin, or to cure it by the conviction of conscience when ignorant of its duty, by the excitation of the affections when cold and sluggish, and direction to order the conversation aright." – William Bates

 "To prefer the testimony of an unreproaching conscience in the sight of God, before the esteem and praise of men, is an argument of excellent grace.
 There are many whose virtue had never appeared so bright in public view, and gone so far, had not vanity attended it: for the relish of praise they will do praise-worthy things.
 Their goodness is defective in the principle; and when the spring is down, their religion is at an end.
 Their works appear in their true colors to the enlightened conscience; for no man can deliberately deceive himself.
 Now in many instances it is evident that the judgement of God, and of the world, are opposite: 'That which is highly esteemed among men, is abomination in God's sight,' Luke 16:15 and what is pleasing to God, is despised by men." - William Bates